TIBCOSoftware/js-visualize/Readme.md

  - Install Jaspersoft locally onto your system.

  - Download this github repo onto your local web server.
-You any tool that you like (for example: [MAMP]) to host.
+Use any tool that you like (for example: [MAMP]) to host.

- - Import the jrs-export.zip file from the resources folder onto the JasperReport Server by logging in as superuser and going to (admin > server settings > import).
+ - Import the jrs-export.zip file from the resources folder on this repo into the JasperReport Server by logging in as superuser and going to (admin > server settings > import).

  - Run index.html from the pages folder to navigate and view the Visualize.js API code samples.

- - Note: You'll want to be sure the fiddle you are running point to the location you have JRS installed for Visualize.js.
+ - Note: You'll want to make sure the fiddle you are running point to the location you have JRS installed for Visualize.js.
 	This is usually on localhost:8080 - "http://localhost:8080/jasperserver-pro/client/visualize.js"